24 December 2018

 05 May 2009

 Did we really not post for an entire month?
 We're back just in time to wish ourselves a happy fourth birthday, and to let you know that William Taylor Jr.'s The Hunger Season will be released August 20 and Micah Ling's Three Islands and Nathan Graziano's After the Honeymoon will be released a few weeks later in September.
-We'll also have a handful of chapbooks out in the interim
+We'll also have a handful of chapbooks out in the interimdetails to come.

 26 March 2009

 Some sunnyoutside titles got some love in the photo that the Buffalo News ran with its article of last weekend's Buffalo Small Press Book Fair.
 And three wonderful reviews came in: two of Lawrence Millman's Going Home (one by Boston Area Small Press and Poetry Scene and the other by Prick of the Spindle) and one of Michael Kriesel's Moths Mail the House (also Prick of the Spindle).
-Don't forget that a lucky person will get a $10 title free on April 1
+Don't forget that a lucky person will get a $10 title free on April 1you only need to subscribe to our mailing list to be entered.

 05 March 2009